 - Serve plenty of non-alcoholic drink options.

-- Designate sober employees to monitor those partaking in the drinking festivities and ensure intoxicated employees do not drive.
+- Designate certain employees to monitor those partaking in the drinking festivities and task them with ensuring no intoxicated employees drive home.

 - Provide safe transportation home for any intoxicated employees, including taxis, Ubers or other designated drivers.

 - If alcohol is going to be consumed, employers should strongly consider holding the event offsite for insurance and liability purposes.

 Help Your Employees Avoid Ending Up On The Naughty List

 It is critical to remind employees that, even if the party is offsite and not during working hours, employees are still obligated to comply with the company’s anti-harassment policies.
 Employers should recirculate the company’s anti-harassment policy to all employees prior to the party.
 If your company has not provided your employees with recent anti-harassment training, this is a good opportunity to do so.

 Avoid any possible triggers for bad behavior at the party.
 For example, it is probably not a good idea to have Santa visit the party or to invite employees to sit on his lap, and best not to have any mistletoe.
 Also consider eliminating music or a dance floor to prevent dancing or any other scenario where inappropriate touching may occur.